th2-net/th2-act-ssh/README.md

 This block is used to configure the default behavior related to message publication (can be overridden for certain execution).
 By default, if this block is missing the publication is disabled.
+**If publication is enabled the alias corresponding to the used endpoint will be taken for message publication.**

 The content of the published message is the execution output.
 The published message will have the following properties attached: